-This affects the inner tendon in the elbow and is commonly called “golfer’s elbow” and “little leaguer’s elbow.”
-The repetitive throwing motion used in baseball or the downward swing of a golf club is a common cause.
+Medial epicondylitis affects the inner tendons in the elbow and is commonly called golfer’s elbow and little leaguer’s elbow.
+The repetitive throwing motion used in baseball and the downward swing of a golf club are common causes.

-Medial epicondylitis can also be the result of repetitive hand motion, such as swinging a hammer every day at work.
+Medial epicondylitis can also be the result of a repetitive hand motion, such as swinging a hammer every day at work.
 This disorder can cause pain along the inside of the elbow.
-Wrist movements can especially trigger pain.
-This condition usually improves with rest and conventional treatment methods, such as icing or over-the-counter, anti-inflammatory drugs (ex. ibuprofen).
+Wrist movements in particular can trigger pain.
+This condition usually improves with rest and conventional treatment methods, such as icing the area or using over-the-counter anti-inflammatory drugs such as ibuprofen (Advil, Motrin).

-Another name for lateral epicondylitis is “tennis elbow.”
-It affects the tendon on the outside of the elbow.
+Another name for lateral epicondylitis is tennis elbow.
+It affects the tendons on the outside of the elbow.
 Playing racquet sports or working in certain professions that use the same sort of motion can cause this condition.
 Professionals who commonly experience lateral epicondylitis include:

 Symptoms such as pain or burning occur along the outside of the elbow.
 You also may experience problems with gripping.
-These symptoms usually improve with rest, physical therapy, or the use of a brace (tennis elbow strap).
+These symptoms usually improve with rest, physical therapy, or the use of a brace or tennis elbow strap.

-Common names for olecranon bursitis are “student’s elbow,” “miner’s elbow,” and “draftman’s elbow.”
-Bursitis affects bursae, small sacs of fluid that help protect and lubricate the joints.
+Common names for olecranon bursitis are student’s elbow, miner’s elbow, and draftsman’s elbow.
+Bursitis affects bursae, small sacs of fluid that help protect the joints.
 Olecranon bursitis affects the bursae protecting the pointy bone of the elbow.
-It may be caused by a blow to the elbow, leaning on the elbow for a prolonged period of time, infection, or medical conditions like arthritis.
+It may be caused by a blow to the elbow, leaning on the elbow for a prolonged period of time, infection, or medical conditions such as arthritis.